kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 A misconfigred DNS and/or misconfigured and/or expired SSL certificates is something that happens regularly and leads to sub-optimal performance.
 With *Managed Hosting* we're going to be managing all of this in the background.

+*IMPORTANT: this requires that your company delegates an entire sub-domain, e.g.
+`kiwitcms.example.com`, under our control!
+If this isn't possible due to existing security policies then you will have to manage it yourself!*

 **Full application admin via web:** as a customer you get the super-user account defined